GoldenZephyr/heracles_agents/README.md

 * ollama
 * bedrock

-We implement a ``hand rolled" tool call implementation (i.e., LLM's express their intent to call a tool as part of the normal response body, as opposed to a special tool response), in addition to provider-specific tool call interfaces.
+We implement a "hand rolled" tool call implementation (i.e., LLM's express their intent to call a tool as part of the normal response body, as opposed to a special tool response), in addition to provider-specific tool call interfaces.
 This can be helpful when testing out new providers or keeping the